Erotemic/sm64-random-assets/install_on_replit.rst

    # Define where we will put the code (the REPL_SLUG is an REPL provided
    # environment variable that gives us folder name where we can put things
-   # without worring about REPLit deleting them)
+   # without worrying about REPLit deleting them)
-   ROOT_DPATH=$HOME/$REPL_SLUG
+   CODE_DPATH=$HOME/$REPL_SLUG/code
-   echo $ROOT_DPATH
+   echo "CODE_DPATH = $CODE_DPATH"
-   mkdir -p $ROOT_DPATH/code
+   mkdir -p $CODE_DPATH/code

-   # Clone the ROM-only sm64 repo
+   # Clone this repo
-   git clone https://github.com/n64decomp/sm64.git $ROOT_DPATH/code/sm64
+   git clone https://github.com/Erotemic/sm64-random-assets.git $CODE_DPATH/sm64-random-assets

-   # Clone the asset autogeneration repo
+   cd $CODE_DPATH/sm64-random-assets
-   git clone https://github.com/Erotemic/sm64-random-assets.git $ROOT_DPATH/code/sm64-random-assets
+   git submodule update --init tpl/sm64

 Now we can use the asset autogeneration code to populate the assets in the main repo.